 - Listening intentionally – eye contact, undivided attention, focused attention

-I saw a cartoon recently of a typical family- dad watching TV, mom’s reading, son playing video game, daughter texting, and the cat watching the fish tank.
+I saw a cartoon recently of a typical family- dad watching TV, mom’s reading, son playing a video game, daughter texting, and the cat watching the fish tank.
 The caption read “at least we’re all in the same room.”
 We live in a world of distraction, but it’s also a world that’s increasingly isolated.
-Quality time is a critical and counter cultural expression of love.
+Quality time is a critical and counter-cultural expression of love.